danielsollondon/platform-engineering/readme.md

 2. Management Cluster
 We need a management cluster to install Crossplane on, below is an example using AZ CLI, however you can automate this using Terraform etc.

-> NOTE: Before proceeding decide how you wish Crossplane to authenticate with Azure!
+> NOTE: Before proceeding:
+  * decide how you wish Crossplane to authenticate with Azure!
 There are a couple of methods, for example you can use the [System Assigned Managed Identity](https://docs.upbound.io/providers/provider-azure/authentication/#system-assigned-managed-identity) (SAI) of the AKS cluster, or you can use a specific [User Assigned Identity](https://docs.upbound.io/providers/provider-azure/authentication/#user-assigned-managed-identity) (UAI).
+  * Check the Crossplane documentation for the latest install methods.

 You should evaluate which mode is most appropriate for your security requirements, however if you choose UAI you need to ensure your AKS cluster is configured with it at this step, which we will walk through now.